Student Guide to Appeal Procedures

 - The final grade does not appear to correspond to the grades awarded to the individual items of course work, indicating an error in calculation in developing the final grade.

 - The overall assessment of the final grade is demonstrably unjust.
-A processing fee is charged.
-It is refunded if the appeal is successful.
-(See Fees).

 Students have up to six weeks after the official notification of final grades from the Student Records Office to submit an appeal.
+The deadline can be found on the WebAdvisor main menu.

 The appeal should include: